 Frequently Asked Questions

-your online account, where you’ll find all the forms you could file with the state.
+When you sign up online, you get immediately transferred into your online account, where you’ll find all the forms you could file with the state.
 They have our registered agent information already on the state PDFs.
 In addition to the forms, you’ll see all the state agency contact info, links to things like state tax rates, name searches, how to file your annual report, how to get a certificate of good standing, and many other links you may find helpful in running your business.

 Underneath the state forms you will find filing instructions, like original versus copied signature requirements, whether you can fax file, file online, or if you have to mail it in.
 Info like filing times and tips for getting the filings approved with the state.

 We need your contact info and we need the company’s address.
 If you live and work and receive mail all in one place, it can all be the same.
 We give you options because they could all be different.